 Knowledge sources for Rovo agent scenarios

-Every agent has access to all organizational knowledge unless you specify otherwise.
-This is effectively the organization-wide resources that your org administrators have connected via Teamwork Graph and Rovo.
+Every agent has access to all organizational knowledge unless you configure it differently.
+This constitutes all of the organization-wide resources that your org administrators have connected via Teamwork Graph and Rovo.

 If you configure an agent with custom knowledge, you narrow the scope of knowledge by specifying which resources it should look at.
 Although this may sound limiting, it can make responses more accurate and helpful by focusing the agent on information most relevant to skills it was built to perform.